AaaChenBao/CHB_CS122_project-master/README.md

                checkplace.py is used to test if user searches a valid address

 ##### visual_crime

       Template:
          heatmap page(index.html)
       Others:
          Past one'years crime data in Hyde Park is used to display the heatmap.
 Data is stored in visual_crime/static/route1.js

 ##### analysis

       Template:
          data analysis page(analysis.html)

 ##### copywrite

-      The templates of the templates are found from the Internet, the copyright is at the bottom of each page.
+      The template of the website is found from the Internet, the copyright is at the bottom of each page.

 #### Run server:

       Please go to "03 Website/" and run "$ python manage.py runserver" in the VM terminal.

 ### Reference
 Python Client for Google Maps Services: https://googlemaps.github.io/google-maps-services-python/docs/